Thoai-Adam/regression-exercises/Regression-Project/Readme.md

 ## Goals :
     * ML Regression model
-        * predict property tax assessed values
+        * predict property tax assessed values; taxvaluedollarcnt
     * Key drivers of property
         * why some properties have much higher value than other when they are located so close to each other?
         * Why are some properties valued so differently from others when they havenearly the same physical attributes but only differ in location?